-Fifteen years’ experience with Hallmarq has taken Senior Applications Scientist, Dan Mountifield around the world to some of the most impressive and well-equipped equine facilities imaginable, but none have taken his breath away before.
-Quite literally translated as “for the love of architecture and equestrianism,” ARCHIPP marries modern architecture with classic old-world style to offer a stunning complex for horses and their owners.
+Fifteen years’ experience with Hallmarq has taken Senior Applications Scientist, Dan Mountifield around the world to some of the most impressive and well-equipped equine facilities imaginable.
+But none have taken his breath away before.
+Translated as “for the love of architecture and equestrianism,” ARCHIPP marries modern architecture with classic old-world style to offer a stunning complex for horses and their owners.

 In time, TRELAVETS, ARCHIPP plan to include stabling for more horses and bring the in-house veterinary facility under the same roof.

-Hallmarq’s flexible monthly payment options and low start-up costs make siting a standing MRI system an affordable solution to many clinics without the need for large upfront capital expenditure.
-The early siting of the sMRI before the clinic was fully built was made possible by Hallmarq’s modular room concept coupled with their unique financial model.
-Housed inside a purpose-built, shelf-shielded shell, the system is delivered ready to go; the customer simply provides a concrete hard standing, power, and broadband to get started with scanning the standing sedated horse.
+Hallmarq’s flexible monthly payment options and low start-up costs make standing MRI an affordable solution for many clinics, without the need for large upfront capital expenditure.
+Early siting of the sMRI before the clinic was fully built was made possible by Hallmarq’s modular room concept, coupled with their unique financial model.
+Housed inside a purpose-built, shelf-shielded shell, the system is delivered ready to go.
+The customer simply provides a concrete hard standing, power, and broadband to get started with scanning the sedated horse.